 Come learn about Seattle U's MFA in Arts Leadership Program!
 You will hear where many of our alumni have gone on to work after earning their degree from this program, as well as what you'll be studying in your two years in the program, particularly with regard to the graduate management practicum experience.
-You'll also have an opportunity to ask questions of the program director.
+You'll also have an opportunity to ask questions of the program director, Kevin Maifeld.

-The BA and MFA Arts Leadership community is invited to participate in our inaugural book club series, supported by the Center for Jesuit Education Jesuit Endowed Mission Fund.
+The Arts Leadership community is invited to participate in our second annual book club series, supported by the Center for Jesuit Education Jesuit Endowed Mission Fund.
 The series will provide space to dive deeper into one's process and positionality as an intersectional art leader.
 Learn more about the Arts Leadership book club by visiting the Lemieux Library Arts Leadership Book Club Library Guide.
 The 2020-21 theme is Anti-Racist and Decolonial Arts in Seattle.